Just like Joni Mitchell said, we don’t know what we’ve got until it’s gone — and that goes for the miracle that is a

-Dryer vents accumulate highly flammable lint, and failure to clean out lint is the leading cause of dryer fires.
-According to the National Fire Protection Agency, more than 15,000 dryer fires occurred in the U.S. in 2010.
+Dryer vents accumulate highly flammable lint and failure to clean out lint is the leading cause of dryer fires.
+According to the National Fire Protection Agency, nearly 14,000 dryer fires occurred in the U.S. each year between 2014 and 2018.
 A plugged dryer vent can also burn out the heating element.

-A telltale sign that the dryer vent needs cleaning is that clothes take longer and longer to dry.
+A telltale sign that the dryer vent needs cleaning is that your clothes take longer to dry.

-“When it takes 2-3 cycles to dry a load of towels, it’s time to check things out,” Smith said.
 Another indication of poor or obstructed venting is that the dryer’s external cabinet or its control area is hotter than usual.
 If that happens, disconnect the dryer and check the vent.
+Also, if you notice residue and lint buildup, it’s likely time to clean your dryer vent, says Martinez.

-Visually inspect the outside vent opening and remove any obstructions — usually these are animal nests.
-Vents at ground level are perfect for rodent nests (chipmunks, squirrels and rats).
+Visually inspect the outside vent opening and remove any obstructions — usually these are prime locations for animal nests.
+Vents at the ground level are perfect for rodent nests (we're talking chipmunks, squirrels and rats).
 Upper level vents are more attractive to birds.

 Next, tackle the lint.
 There are several options for removing lint buildup:

 - A flexible brush with an extendable wand will grab the lint for easy removal.

 - An air compressor will blow it out.

 - A combination vacuum cleaner and brush will suck it out.
 (Just make sure the vacuum hose is long enough.)

 Whichever method you use, it’s important to remove lint throughout the entire length of the vent.

 Yikes!
 Does all this sound too complicated?
 You may consider hiring a pro to do it.
 According to Smith, the average price of a professional dryer cleaning runs $89-$179.